About Us

 NIHR Health Protection Research Units (HPRUs) undertake high quality research that enhances the ability of the UK Health Security Agency to protect the public’s health and minimise the health impact of emergencies.

-The NIHR HPRU in Emerging and Zoonotic Infections at Liverpool is one of 14 HPRUs across England, part of a £58.7 million investment by the NIHR to protect the health of the nation.
-The NIHR HPRU in Emerging and Zoonotic Infections at Liverpool is a partnership between the UKHSA and the University of Liverpool, in collaboration with the Liverpool School of Tropical Medicine and the University of Oxford.
+The NIHR HPRU in Emerging and Zoonotic Infections (EZI) is one of 13 HPRUs across England, part of a £80 million investment by the NIHR to protect the health of the nation.
+The NIHR HPRU EZI is a partnership between UKHSA, University of Liverpool, Liverpool School of Tropical Medicine, University of Oxford and London School of Hygiene & Tropical Medicine.

 About HPRUs